jsimons8/lyx-paper/README.md

 ## Software

-+ The template was developed with TeX Live 2023 on macOS.
++ The template was developed with LyX 2.4.3 on macOS.
 + Other LaTeX distributions and operating systems may require minor adjustments.
-Please [report any issues](https://github.com/pmichaillat/latex-math/issues) to help improve compatibility.
+Please [report any issues to me directly](mailto:jrs89@cam.ac.uk) to help improve compatibility.

 ## License

 This repository is licensed under the [MIT License](LICENSE.md).

 ## Real-world implementations

+Please note that these were generated using the original from Pascal Michaillat.

 + [Has the Recession Started?](https://arxiv.org/pdf/2408.05856v2.pdf) ([source code](https://arxiv.org/src/2408.05856v2))
 + [Beveridgean Phillips Curve](https://arxiv.org/pdf/2401.12475v2.pdf) ([source code](https://arxiv.org/src/2401.12475v2))